carrotsrc/StrangeIO/README.md

 Integrating an optional, and currently *basic*, hosting platform for LV2 plugins.
 Supplied LV2Adaptor class can be used as the basis for wrapping plugin functionality in a Unit, allowing it to be chained in the rack as a native unit.

-#### Renaming
+## Renaming

-This project is now the driving behind StrangePad so has been changed to StrangeIO.
-RackoonIO name served it well, but it is time for it to mature, and become coherent!
+This project is now the framework behind StrangePad so has been changed to StrangeIO.
+The RackoonIO name served it well, but it is time for it to mature, and become coherent!

 ## Dependencies